leoMurtha/WBCS18002/README.md

   ```
 * **Notes:**

-  If the user wishes to retrieve data on different dates then he should pass the optional parameter data in the valid format.
+  If the user wishes to retrieve data from a specific airport or on specific month or attributed to carrier-specific reasons then he should pass the optional parameter data in the valid format.

 **Show airport routes.**
 ----